kanglicheng/code-school/full-stack-project/proposal/README.md

 ## Submission

 Email the repo link to your Instructional team (instructors-sf@appacademy.io or instructors-ny@appacademy.io).
-A TA will review each proposal and leave their comments in issues on the project repo.
+A TA will review your design docs and leave their comments in issues on the project repo.
 Be prepared to respond to feedback, and keep your wiki up to date as you make progress.
 Happy hunting!

-## Set up your proposal
+## Set up your Design Documents
-[Follow these instructions][fsp-instructions] to set up your proposal!
+[Follow these instructions][fsp-instructions] to set up your Design Docs!

 [fsp-instructions]: ./full-stack-project-proposal.md